KaiTheRedNinja/Jumbleum/Notes.docc/Amath/Topics/Coordinate geometry in two dimensions.md

 Sorry for the LaTeX jargon, I can't get it to render the way I want it to.

+To use the shoelace formula,
+1. Write down the coordinates of the vertices in order, with the first vertex repeated at the end.
+Go anti-clockwise.
+2. Multiply the x-coordinate of each vertex by the y-coordinate of the next vertex.
+3. Multiply the y-coordinate of each vertex by the x-coordinate of the next vertex.
+4. Subtract the second sum from the first sum.
+5. Divide the result by 2, take the absolute value of the result.

 ## Circles

 There are two forms of circles: the standard form and the general form.